Alternative Dispute Resolution

 Now Available to Come to You!

 Mike can schedule mediation at a location in Indiana that is comfortable for the opposing parties.
-Mike's ability to travel to your mediation utilizes efficiently the time set aside for your session.
-The objective is to make the best use possible of effort of the parties with the conflict, to resolve your dispute.
+Mike's ability to travel to your location for mediation utilizes efficiently the time set aside for your session.
+The objective is to make the best use possible of the parties' efforts in attempting to resolve your dispute.
 The art of mediation is in finding common ground between the parties.
 Mike will work diligently to help you find options that can lead to resolution of your legal conflict, outside the courtroom.
-Your legal representative will prepare a Confidential Statement for the mediator before the scheduled mediation, and under the Indiana Alternative Dispute Resolution rules, anything that you desire to be confidential must remain confidential.
+You or your legal representative will prepare a Confidential Statement for Mike as the mediator before the scheduled mediation.
+Under the Indiana Alternative Dispute Resolution rules, anything that you desire to be confidential must remain confidential.
 This becomes an important aspect of negotiations toward settlement.
 You can provide information to the mediator, but require that the information remain confidential.
-Mike believes in creating an environment that is conducive to bringing the parties together, even when they maintain vastly different positions, for a successful resolution..
+Mike believes in creating an environment that is conducive to bringing the parties together, even when they maintain vastly different positions, for a successful resolution.